When was the last time, you did absolutely nothing, for at least ten minutes?

 TURN IT OFF

-Anxious mind loves distraction.
-The main reason for this, is to escape the suffering.
+The anxious mind loves the distraction.
+The main reason for this is to escape the “suffering.”
 Turn off your TV, phone, put your laptop away and spend five minutes in complete stillness and silence.
 At first, this can feel very uncomfortable.
 Um.. okay, this is weird.
 It’s too quiet.
 I don’t like it.
 And then your mind might start to wander.
 Eventually, you might end up thinking about something you’ve been dreading, something that’s been bothering or annoying you for a while.
 Let that thought be.
 Recognize it as just that- a thought.
-It’s sort of like removing yourself from your mind and observing your thoughts- without judgment.
+It’s sort of like removing yourself from your mind and observing your thoughts without judgment.
 Then, allow that thought to pass.

 DON’T MAKE IT OUT TO BE A CHORE

 Eventually, as you practice mindfulness, every day, you will see that you no longer have to suffer from that worry, overwhelm or anxiety.
-When negative things happen throughout your day- like someone being rude to you, someone cutting you off on the road- you’ll be able to feel yourself get angry, but being aware will give you some room to have a different reaction to those situations.
-You will be able to chose to be a different person.
-You won’t judge, and let it pass.
+When negative things happen throughout your day- like someone being rude to you, you’ll be able to feel yourself get angry, but being aware will give you some room to have a different reaction to those situations.
+You will be able to choose to be a different person.
+You won’t judge, and you will let it pass.